-Key words or numbers: Use this field to search for information not locatable in named fields.
-For example, in MsEd, codicological information; or, in WORK, type “trad*” in Key words or numbers to produce a list of works which have been translated from their original language.
+Simple search: Use this field to search for information not locatable in named fields.
+For example, in MsEd, codicological information; or, in WORK, type “trad*” in Simple search to produce a list of works which have been translated from their original language.

 Uniform Resource Locator (URL) / Digitized images and texts: To access related web pages, simply click on the highlighted URL.

 In PhiloBiblon URLs generally provide access to the following kinds of information: